 It is a cold, rainy day at Rashomon Gate in medieval Kyoto.
 The structure is in ruins, and three men have found shelter under the hulking form.
-They sit talking about something that two of the men have just witnessed: the trial of a suspected killer and rapist, who killed a samurai, raped his wife, and stole the former’s horse and weapons.
+They sit talking about something that two of them have just witnessed: the trial of a suspected killer and rapist who killed a samurai, raped his wife, and stole the former’s horse and weapons.
 So begins Rashomon, Akira Kurosawa’s masterpiece and arguably the most influential Japanese movie of all time.

-The film is famous for the introduction of multiple narratives told in contradictory fashion from the points of view of each of the main protagonists: the rapist, the rape victim, the murdered man (communicating through the intercession of a medium), and the wood cutter, who narrates the story.
-Kurosawa sets it in minimalist, stark settings – the woods, the court yard, and the gate – and uses the court testimony device as a means of enabling each of his main actors to essentially play multiple roles, as each witness presents their testimony and describes the actions of the other players from their own subjective point of view.
+The film is famous for the introduction of multiple narratives told in contradictory fashion from the points of view of each of the main protagonists: the rapist, the rape victim, the murdered man (communicating through a medium), and the wood-cutter, who narrates the story.
+Kurosawa sets it in minimalist, stark settings – the woods, the court yard, and the gate – and uses the court testimony device as a means of enabling each of his main actors to essentially play multiple roles, as each witness presents their testimony and describes the actions of the other players from their own perspective.
 In the end, the truth remains ambiguous, and the viewer’s desire to know exactly what happened is frustrated.
-As is often the case in life, there is no single viewpoint, just the expression of multiple, clashing “realities.”
+As is often the case, there is no single viewpoint, just the expression of multiple, clashing “realities.”

 This is What a Canadian Ghetto Looks Like

 In his four-channel video installation entitled Watch My Back, Jorge Lozano features silent footage of four Latino youth (three male and one female) from Toronto ghettos, their naked backs turned to us.
 The screens act as a Greek chorus that presents four different yet similar experiences in the immigrant, disenfranchised youth living in Toronto’s public housing projects.
 Some of the characters relay their experience of being the “top dog” in jail, making the rules that others have to follow.
 Others speak of having to adhere to the rules while in prison.
 The installation is an extended metaphor for something the youth refer to, the necessity to “watch my back.”
 One of the males explains, “I never learned how to dance.
 Since I was young I had to protect myself and sit with my back to the wall.”
 We see the subjects’ backs in a stationary shot centered on the foreground, while the background images are in constant flux.
-They feature close-ups of the “delinquents’” crude prison tattoos (what are clichéd images that one would expect to see painted on Hollywood movie thugs) bearing legends like “Only God Can Judge,” “One Life to Live,” and “Mi Vida Loca”; with images of dice, pit bulls, and guns, interpolated with shots from the youth’s rooms, where posters of pinup girls, Al Pacino in Scarface, and the gangster Al Capone hang on the wall.
+They feature close-ups of the “delinquents’” crude prison tattoos (what are clichéd images that one would expect to see painted on Hollywood movie thugs) bearing legends like “Only God Can Judge,” “One Life to Live,” and “Mi Vida Loca”; with images of dice, pit bulls, and guns, interpolated with shots from their rooms, where posters of pinup girls, Al Pacino in Scarface, and the gangster Al Capone hang on the wall.
 I wonder at such an extensive display of corny Latino stereotypes, but then the paradoxical reality of these surroundings sets in: as the camera pans away from one of the teen’s rooms, we see that his home is clean, tidy, and suburban, and we see a young boy (his brother, perhaps) watching a horror movie on television from the family couch.
-The most disturbing aspect of the installation (aside from the harshness and brutality these people have had to endure) is the element of the female teenager, in which the background image is Toronto neighborhood Jamestown, as the subtitles tell us that she doesn’t drink or do drugs, but she still had to spend time in jail.
-Her naked upper body with it’s back to the viewer implies that she is frontally nude, and facing the children riding their bikes, trash dumpsters, clothing lines, and passers-by who appear oblivious to her presence, like in a bad dream.
+The most disturbing aspect of the installation, aside from the harshness and brutality these people endure, is the element of the female teenager.
+Behind her is the Toronto neighborhood of Jamestown; the subtitles tell us that she doesn’t drink or do drugs, but she still had to spend time in jail.
+Her naked upper body with its back to the viewer implies that she is nude, and facing the children riding their bikes, trash dumpsters, clothing lines, and passers-by who appear oblivious to her presence, like in a bad dream.

 The young man is slumped on his bed.
 He wears an ‘80s-style quarter-sleeve heavy metal band T-shirt and jean jacket.
 His long, stringy hair is nicely combed; his mouth half open, as if he is about to say something.
 He lies on top of a cheap-looking comforter.
 The wall behind him is a crummy wooden paneling that was never varnished or is simply dirty.
 A large butcher knife lies at the foot of the bed.
 There is a circular black stain around the knife’s handle.
 The tip of the blade intersects the body of a shotgun.
 The young man’s extended index finger points in the same direction as the gun’s nozzle – towards his legs, somewhere outside of the picture plane.
 His eye is open, and his brain has fallen through a hole in his frontal lobe, and rolled onto the bed.